qua-platform/quam/docs/components/pulses.md

 Conversely, QuAM adopts a parametrized approach that encapsulates all pulse characteristics within a single class, aiming to simplify pulse definition and manipulation:

 - **Parametrized Representation**: Pulses in QuAM are instances of a parametrized class, where the type of pulse and its parameters (such as length and amplitude) are directly defined by the user.
 This simplifies the initial setup and modification of pulse configurations.
-- **Waveform Generation**: These parameters are used to generate the waveform dynamically using the method `[Pulse.generate_waveform()][quam.components.pulses.Pulse.generate_waveform]`.
+- **Waveform Generation**: These parameters are used to generate the waveform dynamically using the method `waveform_function()`.
 This approach integrates waveform generation within the pulse definition, streamlining the configuration process.
 - **No built-in waveform reuse**: QuAM does not currently support sharing waveforms across pulses, as each pulse is defined independently.
 This can have implications for memory usage on the OPX.
 Reusing waveforms in QuAM is planned in a future release.

 ### Conclusion